WindowsXP95/NeXTSPACE-Live/readme.md

 - You can login with the live cd/usb with username "nextspace" and an empty password.

 ## Requirements for Building
-- A dual core processor
+- At least dual core processor
-- Atleast 4 GB of ram
+- A minimum of 4 GB of ram
 - A good network connection (for downloading the necessary tools and packages for building)
 - Docker Installed Already
 - Linux or macOS [(Check Here fo more info)](https://github.com/WindowsXP95/NeXTSPACE-Live/wiki/Building-and-Compatibility)